What 3D Design Can do for You

 - The Plan-making process is broken down into four parts:The Design Agreement.
 After meeting with Dan to discuss the scope of your project, we send you a Design Agreement.
 This is a separate document from the construction contract and does not obligate you to do the construction.
 Think of it as the first “baby step” in the remodeling process.

 - The Conceptual Plan Set is next.
 This is where aesthetics, organization, and dimensions are roughed out showing you the New Plan.
 We create the “before” plan 1st, then create the new look.
-Both include detailed information on wiring, structure, and fixtures.
-Tip: It really helps us if you have collected pictures of the “looks”, styles and fixtures you like ahead of time.
+Tip: It really helps us if you have collected pictures of the “looks” and styles you like ahead of time.
 See lots of great, free information, including our work, on Houzz.com.
 Save your images in an “Ideabook” for each room, and email it to us.).
 Once the conceptual design is refined, we can use it to produce a Preliminary Estimate.
 When you approve that estimate we then develop the “Construction Set”.

 - The Construction Plan Set is a set of additional technical pages, required by the City for Permitting.
 This set shows things like structural beams, lumber grades & dimensions, the framing plan, etc.